Configuring and Managing Provider Hooks

 First and foremost, ensure that you have already created a Protected System with an Okta OIDC or SAML Transform added.
 If you’re not yet there, refer to our Protecting Okta guide.

 Okta will send a JSON Payload to the SGNL Provider Hook (e.g. SAML, OIDC).
-SGNL will parse the request based on how it’s been configured in the Provider to determine which Protected System to route the request to, based on the configuration specified.
+SGNL will parse the request based on how it’s been configured in the Provider to determine which Protected System and API endpoint to route the request to, based on the configuration specified.

 Once you have a Protected System created: